 Breast cancer is a collection of cells in the breast tissue that grow in an uncontrolled way.

-There are several types of breast cancer depending on where the cancer is within the breast, or if it has spread to an area outside the breast.
+There are several types of breast cancer, depending on where the cancer is within the breast, or if it has spread to an area outside the breast.

-Most women who are diagnosed with a breast cancer when it is still very small are able to go back to their normal lives after successful treatment.
+Most women who are diagnosed with a breast cancer when it is still small can return to their normal lives after successful treatment.